mykki92/CI_PP5_SOUNDCHECK_DRF_API/README.md

 ## User Stories
-- As an admin user, I want to be able to create, edit and delete the users, posts, comments and likes, so that I can have a control over content posted on the application and remove any potentially inappropriate content.
+- As an admin user, I want to be able to create, edit and delete the users, posts, comments and checks, so that I can have a control over content posted on the application and remove any potentially inappropriate content.

 ## Database